hereblur/onesize-css/README.md

 ##Issues
+- Tested on IE8 only, will test on older version soon.
+- Make sure your `BODY` tag on IE8 is matching the `prefix` parameter.
 - This script using `cssprefix` to make selectors stronger. but sometimes it's not enough.
 There're ways to overide the generated css, like using `#id` or `!important`. so, please avoid it.
 - `@font-face`.
 This just not work. please use them in seperate files.
+- This fix only media-query related only. not fixing other ie8 problems like html5tag, inline-block, border-radius, etc.
+- This script fix CSS only, not fixing any javascript problem at all.
 - Other bugs, issues or suggestion please welcome [https://github.com/hereblur/onesize-css/issues].